-Ickburgh School have taken note of the guidance in the DfE document "Keeping children safe in education: statutory guidance for schools and colleges" published in September 2022 and it is regarded as part of the school's own safeguarding and child protection policy.
+Ickburgh School has taken note of the guidance in the DfE document "Keeping children safe in education: statutory guidance for schools and colleges" (most recent version published in September 2023) and it is regarded as part of the school's own safeguarding and child protection policy.
 As such it MUST be read in conjunction with this policy and should be kept as an appendix to the school's child protection policy.